Texas’ DEI ban on public schools heads to Gov. Greg Abbott for final sign-off

 Sign up for The Brief, The Texas Tribune’s daily newsletter that keeps readers up to speed on the most essential Texas news.

-The Texas House gave preliminary approval Sunday to a bill that would ban diversity, equity, and inclusion (DEI) policies and programs in public K–12 schools.
+The Texas Legislature approved a bill that would ban diversity, equity, and inclusion (DEI) policies and programs in public K-12 schools.

-Senate Bill 12, authored by Sen. Brandon Creighton, would prohibit school districts from considering race, ethnicity, gender identity, or sexual orientation in hiring decisions.
-Training and programs on these topics will also be banned unless required by federal law.
+Senate Bill 12, authored by Sen. Brandon Creighton, R-Conroe, will prohibit school districts from considering race, ethnicity, gender identity or sexual orientation in hiring decisions.
+The ban will also include training and programs on those topics unless they are required by federal law.

 Parents will have to give written consent to allow their children to join school clubs.
 They will also be able to file complaints if they believe schools do not follow the DEI ban.

 Rep. Jeff Leach, the bill’s sponsor, cast the bill as giving parents more control over their children’s curriculum, school materials and safety.
-He also highlighted that the bill builds on the 2021 ban of teaching critical race theory in Texas, a study that explores how race and racism influence laws and institutions.
+He also highlighted that the bill builds on the 2021 ban of teaching critical race theory in Texas, an academic discipline that explores how race and racism influence laws and institutions.
+Critical race theory is not taught in public schools, but it has become a catch-all phrase used by conservatives upset with how children learn about America’s history of racism.

 “The legislation further upholds parental authority by giving them the ability to opt their child in or out of specific programs, such as the requirement in this bill that a parent must opt in to a child's sex education curriculum, and this is so that parents can make informed choices that align with their family's values,” Leach said.